ripose-jp/Memento/README.md

 ## Overview

-Memento is a FOSS, libmpv-based video player intended for studying Japanese.
+Memento is a FOSS, mpv-based video player intended for studying Japanese.

+## To-do

+* Display definitions for all potential matches, rather than just the first match.
+* Improve query processing to be aware of Japanese grammar.
+    * Example: 食べられない　→　食べられる　→　食べる
+* Improve query speed.
+* Add AnkiConnect support for automatically making flashcards from defintions.
+* Add support for regenerating the JMDict database from within Memento.
+* Display subtitles over the video player.

 ## Acknowledgements